techone --guide=cloud-management

 Can we start with just an audit, without committing long term?

 Yes, the audit is a standalone product.
 We walk through your environment, analyze it and send you a written report with specific things to fix.
-Whether it turns into a long-term collaboration is your decision.
-The audit is not a sales pitch, it is a real analysis.
+Whether it turns into a long-term engagement is your decision.
+The audit stands on its own as technical analysis.
+For long-term operations, see our cloud and infrastructure management service.

 How is this different from classic IT support?